MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 To create a custom detection rule, the query must return the following columns:

 - `Timestamp`
-- An entity represented by one of the following columns:
+- One of the following device, user, or mailbox columns:
     - `DeviceId`
     - `DeviceName`
     - `RemoteDeviceName`